Residential Leaf Collection

 Where do I rake or take my leaves?

 Leaves should be raked to the curb or placed in paper leaf bags for collection.
-Set leaves in paper bags out at your collection point (where your trash or recycling containers are).
 Avoid gutters and storm drains.
 Do not rake leaves into alleys or service roads.

 If I am unable to rake the leaves from my yard, will City staff rake them for me?